caktus/django-project-template/docs/dev/upgrading.rst

 The easiest way to prepare these files for copying is to start a new project using the project template with the same name as the target project.
-This will be called the "DPT base" in these docs.
+This will be called the **DPT base** in these docs.

 Provisioning and deployment
 ---------------------------

-The main interest in the project template is arguably its tools for provisioning and deploying to servers.
-This section identifies the files that need to be copied and configuration that needs to be done to take advantage of these tools.
+The main reason the project template is useful is arguably its tools for provisioning and deploying to servers.
+This section identifies the files that need to be copied and configuration that needs to be done to take advantage of these.

 Files and requirements
 ~~~~~~~~~~~~~~~~~~~~~~